SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 09 January, 2026
+### 📅 Saturday, 10 January, 2026
 ------
 ### Events
 ------
-Here are a few historical events in the USA that occurred on January 9:
+Here are some notable events that have occurred in the USA on January 10:

-- **1776**: Thomas Paine published his pamphlet "Common Sense", advocating for American independence.
+- **1920**: The American Civil Liberties Union (ACLU) was founded to protect individual rights and freedoms.
-- **1839**: The first known American photographs were captured by Joseph Nicéphore Niépce, marking the early beginnings of photography in the United States.
+- **1946**: The first General Assembly of the United Nations held its inaugural meeting in London, England, but this event is significant as it laid the groundwork for continual U.S. involvement in international governance post-World War II.
-- **1979**: The U.S. Federal Trade Commission (FTC) voted to lift the ban on advertising by brand-name prescription drugs.
+- **1967**: The first edition of the
 ### Positive Qoute
 ------
-"Every day may not be good, but there’s something good in every day! 🌞✨ Keep shining! 🌈😊"
+"Every day may not be good, but there’s something good in every day. ☀️🌼✨"